The Bohlen-Pierce Site

 When playing around with his just discovered "13-tone scale" in the early 1970s, Heinz Bohlen produced some peculiar (Paul Erlich would say "idiosyncratic") ideas about notation of BP.
 An example can be seen below:

-Meanwhile the gamma scale has fallen from favor and has been replaced by the lambda scale, and Manuel Op de Coul's suggestion to use c, d, e etc. as note names makes the whole BP notation question a lot easier.
+Meanwhile the gamma mode has fallen from favor and has been replaced by the lambda mode, and Manuel Op de Coul's suggestion to use c, d, e etc. as note names makes the whole BP notation question a lot easier.
 Now the traditional clefs can be used, just labeled "BP" as in the example shown here:

 BP notation as proposed by Manuel Op de Coul

-The lambda scale is the reference here; therefore c-lambda carries neither sharps nor flats.
+The lambda mode is the reference here; therefore c-lambda carries neither sharps nor flats.

-Accordingly each lambda scale key is recognizable by its proprietary number of sharps or flats:
+Accordingly each lambda mode key is recognizable by its proprietary number of sharps or flats:

-Like the minor scales in the traditional system, there are other modes in BP that share the key signatures with the lambda scale.
+Like the minor modes in the traditional system, there are other modes in BP that share the key signatures with the lambda mode.
 The signature allocations are shown in the following three tables.
 Which one of the other modes will assume the role of an alternative to lambda can only be decided by practical application, and this decision may take a long time to be made.

 No key signature